Sperm whale: Sperm whaling

 American sperm whaling soon spread from the east coast of the American colonies to the Gulf Stream, the Grand Banks, West Africa (1763), the Azores (1765), and the South Atlantic (1770s).
 From 1770 to 1775 Massachusetts, New York, Connecticut, and Rhode Island ports produced 45,000 barrels of sperm oil annually, compared to 8,500 of whale oil.
 In the same decade, the British began sperm whaling, employing American ships and personnel.
 By the following decade, the French had entered the trade, also employing American expertise.
 Sperm whaling increased until the mid-nineteenth century.
 Spermaceti oil was important in public lighting (for example, in lighthouses, where it was used in the United States until 1862, when it was replaced by lard oil, in turn replaced by petroleum) and for lubricating the machines (such as those used in cotton mills) of the Industrial Revolution.
 Sperm whaling declined in the second half of the nineteenth century, as petroleum came into broader use.
 In that sense, petroleum use may be said to have protected whale populations from even greater exploitation.
 Sperm whaling in the 18th century began with small sloops carrying only one or two whaleboats.
 The fleet's scope and size increased over time, and larger ships entered the fishery.
 In the late 18th century and early 19th century, sperm whaling ships sailed to the equatorial Pacific, the Indian Ocean, Japan, the coast of Arabia, Australia and New Zealand.
 Hunting could be dangerous to the crew, since sperm whales (especially bulls) will readily fight to defend themselves against attack, unlike most baleen whales.
 When dealing with a threat, sperm whales will use their huge head effectively as a battering ram.
 Arguably the most famous sperm whale counter-attack occurred on 20 November 1820, when a whale claimed to be about 25.9 m long rammed and sank the Nantucket whaleship Essex.
-Only 8 out of 21 sailors survived to be rescued by other ships.
+Only 8 out of 20 remaining sailors survived to be rescued by other ships.
+This instance is popularly believed to have inspired Herman Melville's famous book Moby-Dick.